 Nan Clement

 Welcome to my website!
-I am a PhD candidate at University of Texas at Dallas in the Department of Economics.
+I am a Postdoctral Associate at MIT Sloan.

-I am working under the supervision of Daniel G. Arce, Catherine Tucker, Anne Burton, and Anton Sobolev.
+I finished my Economics PhD under the supervision of Daniel Arce, Catherine Tucker, Anne M. Burton, and Anton Sobolev.

 Prior to graduate school, I was a business data platform test engineer at China Construction Bank Supply Chain Finance Company and an assistant researcher at Investment Research Institute in Beijing.
 I hold an MS in Accountancy (Data Analytics) from University of Illinois Urbana-Champaign.
 I am an award-wining teacher with a wide range of teaching interests in Business Analytics, Cloud Platforms, AI, Platform Economics, Microeconomics, Digital Economics, Game Theory, and Health Economics.